French sugar beet pesticide exemption halted by EU ruling

 PARIS, Jan 20 (Reuters) - France's plans to allow sugar beet farmers to continue using a banned pesticide for another year have been halted by a European Union court decision excluding such exemptions.

 After severe losses from crop disease in 2020, France granted sugar beet growers an up to three-year exemption to a general ban on using neonicotinoid chemicals.
-That exemption would not have finished until after this year's crop.
+The government had been preparing a third and final annual dispensation to cover the 2023 sugar beet crop.

 However, in a ruling published on Thursday, the Court of Justice of the European Union said that member states cannot offer exemptions to the bloc's ban on crop seeds treated with neonicotinoids, which are considered a threat to bees.